Guide to Writing an Internship Cover Letter

 Cover letters may be just one document consisting of a few paragraphs but they're a very important document because they are the first step in getting a job.
 They're also your potential bosses introduction to you.
 Especially for interns, writing a cover letter can be daunting because even if you've completed an internship, you've still not spent a lot of time in the work world and writing may not be your forte.

-There are three main components to drafting a cover letter beginning with the first paragraph, which states why you are writing, the second and third paragraphs, which state what you have to offer, and the last paragraph, which states how you will follow up.
+There are three main components to drafting an internship cover letter beginning with the first paragraph, which states why you are writing, the second and third paragraphs, which state what you have to offer, and the last paragraph, which states how you will follow up.
 Let's take it step-by-step.

 When sending out a cover letter it is important to let the employer know what you are applying for at the very beginning of your letter.